Harxhit/pypassword.github.io/README.md

-random module: Utilized for generating random choices for the password characters. string module: Used for accessing character sets (letters, digits, punctuation). pyperclip module: Integrated for clipboard operations (optional).
+random module: Utilized for generating random choices for the password characters. string module: Used for accessing character sets (letters, digits, punctuation). pyperclip module: Integrated for clipboard operations (optional). https://haveibeenpwned.com/ Here check that your account has been breached before or not?